IBM/maximo-labs/docs/monitor-hol/connect_device.md

 7. Under `Explore` click `tables` -> `BLUADMIN` Find your `IOTANALYTICS_<Device Name>` table.
 Click `View Data` button to see the data.
 ![Search Entity Types](/img/monitor/i44.png) &nbsp;

 Congratulations you have successfully connected a device and have it sending and storing data in Maximo Asset Monitor.
-In the next lab you will view the available dashboards and create new dashboards to monitor your Thingy.
+In the next Exercise you will view the available dashboards and create new dashboards to monitor your Thingy.